Raid on Makin Island: Aftermath

-This is a plaque commemorating the Makin Island Raid in 1942.
-This plaque is located on the island of Kwajalein.
+A plaque commemorating the Makin Island raid, located on the island of Kwajalein.

 Although the Marine Raiders succeeded in killing over half of the Imperial Japanese garrison on the island, the raid failed to meet its other material objectives.
 No Japanese prisoners were taken, and no meaningful intelligence was collected.
 Also, no significant Japanese forces were diverted from the Solomon Islands area.
 In fact, because the vulnerabilities to their garrisons in the Gilbert Islands were highlighted by the raid, the Japanese strengthened their fortifications and defensive preparations on the islands in the central Pacific.
 As a result, the objective to dissipate Japanese forces may have had the unintended consequence of causing heavier losses for American forces during the battles of the Gilbert and Marshall Islands campaigns.
 However, the raid did succeed in its objectives of boosting morale and testing Raider tactics.

 The 1943 American propaganda film Gung Ho! was loosely based on the raid, and Evans Carlson was employed as a technical advisor during production.

 In 2000, 58 years after the raid, the remains of nineteen Marines were found on Makin Island through bioarchaeological excavation and recovery then sent to the Defense Department's Central Identification Laboratory in Hawaii where they were identified.
 Six of these Marines were returned to their families for private burial ceremonies.
 The remaining thirteen were buried with full honors at Arlington National Cemetery after a funeral service at Fort Myer Chapel at which Commandant James L. Jones spoke.
 The remaining eleven Marines have not yet been located.

 Dallas H. Cook (posthumously) and James Roosevelt each received a Navy Cross citation for their efforts during the raid, and Clyde A. Thomason posthumously received a Medal of Honor.
 Thomason was the first enlisted Marine to receive the Medal of Honor during World War II.